Welcome to

 Of Undergraduate Students Participate in Research

-Our undergraduate curriculum prepares students to think like engineers through hands-on, practical learning experiences.
+The Department of Biomedical Engineering (BME) undergraduate curriculum prepares students to think like engineers through hands-on, practical learning experiences.
 These opportunities culminate with capstone (or senior) design—a year-long course where students engineer and design product prototypes based on actual biomedical engineering problems, working under the guidance of faculty and industry mentors.
-The capstone design component of the undergraduate curriculum is consistently mentioned among alumni as one of the premier factors that prepares them for their careers.

 All undergraduate students in the Department of Biomedical Engineering are required to have a laptop.
 Some courses may require that you bring your laptop to every class or lab.